 BOARD & STAFF

 Vanessa came on board with FOM Music Society in January 2020.
 She has a passion for the arts, and serving the non-profit sector.
-Her educational background is in anthropology, with several years of experience supporting large membership-based organizations with program & volunteer coordination, administration, and communications.
-She is also a skilled photographer and works a second job as a Photo Lab Specialist.
-Vanessa has been involved with drop-in musical groups for the last 8 years and knows first-hand the benefit that music can have to uplift the spirit and improve health.
-She loves hand drumming and Kirtan (an Indian tradition of devotional singing and chanting).
+Her educational background is in Anthropology, with 5+ years of experience supporting large membership-based organizations with program & volunteer coordination, administration, and communications.
+She is also a skilled photographer and works part time as a Photo Lab Specialist.
+Vanessa has been involved with drop-in musical groups for the last 9 years and knows first-hand the benefit that music can have to uplift the spirit and improve health.
+She loves hand drumming and Kirtan (an Indian tradition of call and response devotional singing and chanting).
 Music has brought a deep sense of joy into her life, and she is excited to continue supporting FOM Music Society with its mission.

 fom music society board of directors

 Nathan joined the FOM board in March of 2021.
 A lifelong passion for music and its ability to bring people together is what drew him to FOM Music Society and board membership.
 Nathan has a Bachelor of Science in general biology and a Doctorate in neuroscience.
 His research has focused on preventing the harmful effects of aging when damage occurs in the brain or spinal cord.
 Currently, he works as a public servant and enjoys living life on Vancouver Island.
 Nathan is excited to use his skills and expertise to raise awareness and help those affected by mental illness.